ccnmtl/ccnmtldjango/README.txt

       is teh suck)
     * I18n turned off (we are unfortunately monolingual. no sense in denying it)
+    * a nice default template design with alternate base templates for multi-column layout.

 To use ccnmtldjango, you need python 2.5, virtualenv, pip, a recent setuptools, PIL, postgres, and psycopg2 installed on your